Welsh flood defences protected thousands of people, says Eluned Morgan

 However, she said better flood warnings will be needed in the future.

-Around 400 homes were impacted across Wales, as well as businesses and infrastructure, after the substantial wind and rain brought by Storm Bert.
+A total of 433 properties were impacted across Wales, as well as infrastructure, after the substantial wind and rain brought by Storm Bert.

 Baroness Morgan used First Minister’s Questions on Tuesday to announce new financial support for those whose homes were flooded over the weekend.